planoe/size-calculator/README.md

 ![Example UI Screenshot](frontend/screenshot.png)

+Screenshot of the Example UI provided to test your API.

 ## Size Calculator API

 The Size Calculator API is a simple REST API that exposes brands, categories and